krustowski/littr/README.md

 ### roadmap to v1.0.0
 + fix the code smells as scanned by `sonar-scanner`
 + resolve tikets in github and redmine (priv)
-+ user activation via mail
 + write integration and e2e tests
 + [...]

+### roadmap to v0.40
++ e-mail duplicity check for registration
++ user activation via mail

 ### roadmap to v0.39
 + ~~fix avatar image uploading, resizing and cropping~~